 15. Give Influencer Marketing a Go

-Influencer marketing may seem like a newer tactic, but it’s really just a new version of TV commercials with celebrity endorsements.
+Influencer marketing is simply a new version of TV commercials with celebrity endorsements.
 That mark of trust can mean a lot to a consumer, so there’s immense power in getting a social media influencer with a large, devoted following to promote you.
 Yes, their posts will likely include disclaimers that they’re sponsored, but when someone seen as a thought leader gets behind what you offer, you’ll still be seen as valuable.

 In the crowded business landscape, it can be difficult to rise to the top.
 But these 10 creative and low-cost strategies can help you attract new customers and increase revenue.